ridr-se/ridr-se.github.io/_pages/people.md

 ## Master's Students

-The following master's students are currently writing their master's thesis in the FAMLE Lab.
+The following master's students are currently writing their master's thesis in the DL group.

 * Emma Amnemyr and Daniel Björklund: Active Learning and Annotation Efficiency for Object Detection in Coffee Farming (Lund University)
 * Oscar Marklund and Richard Lindholm: Active Learning for Sound Analysis (Lund University)